 FSBO vs. Listing Agent

 If the buyer has their own agent that can handle the transaction, do you really need your own to help?
 Well, the buyer’s agent is exactly that—the buyer’s agent.
 Their best interests are not you as the seller’s, but their buyer’s.
 Occasionally, closing the transaction quickly isn’t a priority for their buyer.
 As a result, it isn’t a priority for their agent either.

 Aside from being your advocate, if you hire an agent to help you, your agent will know all the tips and tricks for a fast sale from pre-listing through closing.
 They will help you to negotiate everything you need with the buyer’s agent too.
 Ultimately, an expert will keep track of all the intricacies of the transaction so you don’t have too.

 And even better, for example, Trelora has five-star rated agents that provide unparalleled service to get you the best price in the quickest amount of time possible.
-Additionally if you list your house with us, Trelora does this for a low flat fee.
+Additionally if you list your house with us, working with Trelora saves homeowners $12,000 on average.
 So you get the best of both worlds – the savings that FSBO would bring in addition to expert service and assistance.

 Should I consider a short sale?

 Before you get too excited about a quick sale, the main thing you need to know is that that “short” refers to money, not time.
 Selling short means that your lender will agree to allow you to sell your home for less than you owe on it.

 As a general rule, short sales take a lot longer to finalize than a regular sale.
 Not only will a short sale take longer to complete, most sellers aren’t even eligible to engage in this sort of transaction.
 Alas, you need to be financially underwater, behind on your mortgage and facing foreclosure.
 Even if you’re eligible, your lender does not have to agree (and may not wish to agree either) to a short sale.